There is so much to see and do in Japan, I can understand it is difficult to know where to start planning your itinerary.

 The public park features several ancient temples, the Nara National Museum of Art, and most importantly, tame deer!
 It’s a 5-minute walk from the park to Tōdai-ji, so I think it’s going to be easy enough to visit both.

 After that, head back to your hotel and get a good night’s sleep.
-Tomorrow’s another day in Nara, and you will have plenty of time explore everything you missed today.
+Tomorrow’s another day in Nara, and you will have plenty of time exploring everything you missed today.

-So, if you would rather go to Koyasan than Nara, that’s perfectly fine.
-Just keep in mind that you’re not going to have time to explore it on day seven, and we’ll do most of exploring day eight.
+The problem with only 10 days for a trip to Japan is that you have to make choices!
+So, if you would rather go to Koyasan than Nara for a day trip, that’s perfectly fine.
+Just keep in mind that you’re not going to have time to explore it on day seven, and we’ll do most of the exploring on day eight.
 And the journey there is going to be tedious, but it’s much easier to reach Koyasan from Kyoto than from Nara.

+This Japan itinerary is flexible, even though you only have 10 days here.
 So, depending on where you decided to go after Kyoto, you’re spending most of this day in either Nara or Koyasan.
-And you’re heading to Hiroshima in late afternoon/evening, so be sure to have your bags ready!
+And you’re heading to Hiroshima in the late afternoon/evening, so get ready for another highlight of your trip to Japan!

+I like to have a flexible itinerary, so here is your first option.
 Since we spent most of yesterday in the eastern part of the city, today it is time to explore central and western Nara more.
 I suggest you head to Heijō Palace Remains first thing in the morning.
-This reconstruction of the 8th century palace is very interesting, and you get the opportunity to learn something about the original palace that stood there.
+This reconstruction of the 8th-century palace is very interesting, and you get the opportunity to learn something about the original palace that stood there.

 Head west from the park to Saidai-ji Temple.
 This is actually the main temple for the Shingon Risshu sect of Buddhism, and it was originally built in 765 CE.
 This place is actually really quiet, and it is often overlooked by tourists – a great chance to go and explore something away from the crowds.